-The AT100 will operate normally without the need for periodic maintenance or inspection.
+The AT200 will operate normally without the need for periodic maintenance or inspection.
 If the transmitter meets or exceeds the requirements of the application, the transmitter can be expected to provide reliable level indication for a minimum of 10 years.

-If the AT100 transmitter is being used as part of a Safety Implemented System (SIS), periodic testing will be required to proof the transmitter and detect any potential failure which is defined as Dangerous Undetectable in normal operation.
-Proof testing must be performed at regular intervals (2 years) and the results of this testing must be documented.
+If the AT200 transmitter is being used as part of a Safety Implemented System (SIS), periodic testing will be required to proof the transmitter and detect any potential failure which is defined as Dangerous Undetectable in normal operation.
+This testing must be performed at regular intervals (2 years) and the results of this testing must be documented.
 Should the transmitter exhibit a fault during normal operation, it will be necessary to perform the proof testing regardless of schedule.
 As part of the testing documentation, all parameters included in the menu structure of the transmitter (see page 8) as well as the configuration of the module jumpers (see page 6) must be recorded.
-An AT100 can be equipped to provide a level indication from two floats as well as a temperature indication from an RTD installed in the sensor tube.
+An AT200 can be equipped to provide a level indication from two floats.
 The transmitter is only capable of supplying (1) 4-20mA output based on one of the two possible levels.
-If a transmitter is equipped with more than one float and/or a temperature indication, only the process variable selected by the PV= menu option will be considered as a safety function as this selected variable will be the basis for the 4-20mA output.
-The AT100 transmitter may only be used in a safety-related system when the mode of that system is low demand.
-As a device, the AT100 transmitter will be used to provide a level measurement to prevent overfill and dry run of a vessel.
+If a transmitter is attached to a gauge containing more than one float, only the process variable selected by the PV= menu option will be considered as a safety function as this selected variable will be the basis for the 4-20mA output.
+The AT200 transmitter may only be used in a safety-related system when the mode of that system is low demand.
+As a device, the AT200 transmitter will be used to provide a level measurement to prevent overfill and dry run of a vessel.